 Student complaints should be brought to the attention of the college in an informal fashion.
 Informal resolution includes but is not exclusive of communication with Student Success Advocates, instructors/faculty, or with Student.
 Informal resolution includes, but is not exclusive of, communication with Student Success Advocates, instructors/faculty, or with a department or institution representative in question.
 Many issues can be resolved informally, once the university is aware of the concern.
 It is important to keep documents and records that provide evidence of any issue.
-If after exhausting informal means to a resolution, the student can submit a Student Complaint Form following the instructions on the form.
-The online form is available on the Student Resources page on the university website.
+If after exhausting informal means to a resolution, the student can submit a Student Complaint Form (https://caluniversity.edu/student-complaint-form/) following the instructions on the form.

-To file a complaint with California Intercontinental University, submit the Student Complaint Form within 30 days of occurrence of the issue or event including all supporting documents.
-The student will select from four main categories:
+To file a complaint with California Intercontinental University the student will select from four main categories: